bobbylight/RText/README.md

 # Building

 RText uses [Gradle](http://gradle.org/) to build.
-To compile, run all unit tests, and create the jar, run:
+To compile, run all unit tests, and create the jar, and run:

-    ./gradlew build

-Note that RText only requires Java 6.
-To that end, the boot classpath will be set to accommodate this if a variable `java6CompileBootClasspath` is set to the location of `rt.jar` in a Java 6 JDK.
-This can be added to `<maven-home>/gradle.properties` if desired, to avoid diffs in the project's `gradle.properties`.
-For example:

-    On Windows:
-      java6CompileBootClasspath=C:/java/jdk1.8.0_102/jre/lib/rt.jar
-    On OS X:
-      java6CompileBootClasspath=/Library/Java/JavaVirtualMachines/jdk1.8.0_102.jdk/Contents/Home/jre/lib/rt.jar

-To build and run an installable image:

-    ./gradlew clean build
-    ./gradlew installDist
+    ./gradlew build installDist
-    java -jar ./build/install/rtext/RText.jar
+    java -jar build/install/rtext/RText.jar

+Note that RText requires Java 11 or later to build.

+## Building the Windows application and installer

+To create the Windows version of the application, run the `generateWindowsStarterExe` task in addition to `installDist`.
+This ensures a trimmed-down JRE is generated, and a starter `RText.exe` file is added into `build/install/rtext`:

+    ./gradlew build installDist generateWindowsStarterExe

+The `generateWindowsStarterExe` task uses a JDK 11 install and `launch4j` as defined in `gradle.properties`.

 After building the installable image, you can create the win32 installer by running the `MakeRTextInstaller.nsi` [NSIS](http://nsis.sourceforge.net/Main_Page) script at the root of the project.

+## Building the OS X application

 Building the OS X package is a little wonky at the moment.
 I am working on finding the best way to build an App bundle via Gradle.
-For now, the easiest way to do so is:
+It doesn't seem like there is a good way to do it as of Java 11+.
+Previously, the easiest way to do so was:

     ./gradlew clean build installDist
     vi build.gradle